 - 1. Charles Crowley, Operating System: A Design-oriented Approach, Irwin Publishing, 1st Edition. - 2.
-Gary J. Nutt, Operating Systems: A Modern Perspective, Wesley, 2nd Edition. - 3.
-Maurice Bach, Design of the Unix Operating Systems, Prentice-Hall of India, 8th Edition.
+GaryJ.
+Nutt, Operating Systems: A Modern Perspective, Wesley,2nd Edition.
+Maurice Bach, Design of the Unix Operating Systems, Prentice-Hall

 (20CS0508) DATABASE MANAGEMENT SYSTEMS LAB

 - 1. Illustrate the different issues involved in the design and implementation of a database system. - 2.
 Use data manipulation language to query, update, and manage a database. - 3.
 Design and build a simple database system and demonstrate competence with the fundamental tasks involved with modeling, designing, and implementing a DBMS.